 If this firewall is part of a High Availability failover cluster, enter the real IP address of the other node in this subnet here.

 Do not enter a CARP Virtual IP address.

 When Failover Peer IP is configured in a High Availability setup, the failover node should be available when the service is started to allow lease pool information to be synchronized; failing this, the DHCPD service will not respond to DHCPDISOVER requests.

 This checkbox works similar to denying unknown MAC addresses from obtaining leases, but takes it a step further in that it also restricts any unknown MAC address from communicating with this firewall.
 This stops would-be abusers from hardcoding an unused address on this subnet, circumventing DHCP restrictions.

 When using static ARP, all systems that need to communicate with the firewall must be listed in static mappings before activating this option, especially the system being used to connect to the firewall GUI.
 Also be aware that this option may prevent people from hardcoding an IP address and talking to the firewall, but it does not prevent them from reaching each other on the local network segment.

 By default, the ISC DHCP daemon maintains lease times in UTC.
 When this option is checked, the times on the DHCP Leases status page are converted to the local time zone defined on the firewall.

 This option, disabled by default, activates RRD graphing for monitoring the DHCP pool utilization.

 For Dynamic DNS settings, click Display Advanced to the right of that field, which displays the following options:

-Check the box to enable registration of DHCP client names in DNS using an external (non-pfSense) DNS server.
+Check the box to enable registration of DHCP client names in DNS using an external DNS server (not on the firewall).